VISmodding/VIS_Game-Boy-DMG-Color/DMGC_VIS_variant/README.md

   - [Kamicane](https://github.com/kamicane/) for the [Super DMG](https://github.com/kamicane/Super-DMG-01) project from wich I get the audio board shape.

-  - [Reverse Retro Engineering](https://linktr.ee/reverseretro) for the help in design the rev e CPU.
+  - [Reverse Retro Engineering](https://linktr.ee/reverseretro) for the help in design the rev E CPU.

 ## Acknowledgements